Partial Excitation in Parameter Learning: Introduction

-In summary, compared to \cite{Bittanti1990,Marino2022,Tomei2023,Uzeda2024,Tomei2025}, the primary contributions of this paper can be outlined as follows: \begin{enumerate} \item Under the DE condition, it proposes a parameter learning method, through which the obtained parameter estimate is optimal in the sense of least squares.
-Specifically, unknown parameters are learned by minimizing a cost function in terms of learning errors with a forgetting factor, which improves the accuracy and alertness in learning parameters. \item Based on the notion of DE and the method introduced in \ref{contri1}), it develops a distributed learning method that provides a completely new perspective for the solution of the distributed parameter estimation problem.
-Some favorable features of the developed method are provided. \end{enumerate} The proposed optimal parameter learning method offers several notable advantages.
-First, our method requires only DE, without assuming that the regressor satisfies PE or IE. This flexibility allows the method to be applied to a wider range of practical scenarios, where the persistency of excitation is either lacking or undesirable.
-Second, the method guarantees a specified exponential convergence rate without knowing the order of lacking persistency of excitation.
-Moreover, it provides a robust convergence property by ensuring that the estimated parameters adhere to a linear time-varying algebraic constraint.
-The norm of the estimation error for this constraint converges to zero exponentially, demonstrating the efficiency and accuracy of the estimation process over time.
-Furthermore, when the regressor is PE, the parameter learning error can be reduced to zero, ensuring perfect learning under this condition.
-This makes the proposed method particularly advantageous in situations where high-precision state estimation and parameter learning are required.
-This paper proposes a completely new methodology to tackle the problem of distributed parameter learning that contrasts with existing studies found in the literature \cite{Chen2014,Javed2022,Garg2023,Matveev2022,Yan2023,zhang2025distributed}.
-Some key distinguishing features of this novel approach include: \begin{enumerate} \item[1)] It integrates local optimizations into the distributed algorithm, which can be designed and implemented locally at each node, enabling a good scalability of sensor networks.
+{ In what follows, the contributions of this paper are presented.
+In contrast to \cite{Marino2022,Tomei2023,Glushchenko2023,Uzeda2023ARC,Uzeda2023SCL,Uzeda2024,Tomei2025}, this paper makes the following progress:} \begin{enumerate} \item Under the PPE condition, the study proposes a parameter learning method that produces parameter estimates that are optimal in the sense of least squares.
+Specifically, unknown parameters are learned by minimizing a cost function of the estimation errors with a forgetting factor, which improves accuracy and alertness in learning parameters. \item Based on the notion of PPE and the method introduced in \ref{contri1}), a distributed learning method is developed that provides a new perspective on the solution of the distributed parameter estimation problem with favorable features. \end{enumerate} The proposed parameter learning algorithm offers several notable advantages. { First, it allows the regressor to be partially exciting, in which case the standard least squares algorithm \cite{Ioannou2006} is neither robust\footnote{Those robust variations \cite{Ioannou2012}, though still referred to as ``least squares algorithms", are not optimal either.} nor optimal.
+Second, it produces an optimal parameter estimate with an exponential convergence rate.
+The parameter estimation update is developed in a recursive form, avoiding the need for the computation of a matrix inversion.
+Third, it achieves robust parameter estimation through adaptively separating and taking advantage of the PE and non-PE parts of the regressor.
+Moreover, it is used to develop a new methodology to tackle the problem of distributed parameter learning in contrast to existing studies found in the literature \cite{Chen2014,Javed2022,Garg2023,Matveev2022,Yan2023,zhang2025distributed}. } Some distinguishing features of this novel approach include: \begin{enumerate} \item[1)] It integrates local optimizations into the distributed algorithm, which can be designed and implemented locally at each node, enabling a good scalability of sensor networks.
 The local optimizations can enhance the performance of cooperative parameter learning, leading to accurate parameter estimates by leveraging localized information collected by each sensor node. \item[2)] It allows the sensor nodes to communicate over a directed and unbalanced communication graph, which is a weak communication assumption for the distributed parameter estimation problem.
 Moreover, the distributed parameter learning is designed to guarantee an exponential rate of convergence on the overall sensor network. \item[3)] It applies to deterministic regression models without specific statistical assumptions.
-This makes the method less dependent on the statistical properties of the collected data, and, therefore, more widely applicable in practical situations. \end{enumerate} This approach not only advances theoretical understanding but also provides a powerful and practical tool for distributed parameter learning in real-world systems.
+This makes the method less dependent on the statistical properties of the collected data, and, therefore, more widely applicable in practical situations. \end{enumerate}